VirtCode/serene-aur/docs/configuration/readme.md

 # optional password to unlock the private key used for package signing
 SIGN_KEY_PASSWORD=none

+# use the experimental github mirror instead to get aur package sources
+# this can be used to still add and update packages if the AUR is inaccessible
+AUR_GITHUB_MIRROR=false

+# use the aur to add and resolve dependencies when adding a package
+# otherwise missing dependencies will result in an error
+AUR_RESOLVE_ADDING=true

 # whether to set newly added packages to build automatically
 # this corresponds to the default value of the "enable" setting in the cli